kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

     [your code here]
 ```

-- In this way you will start an iRODS session that will last 7 days,

-- After 7 days the created temporary password will expire and you will need to repeat this procedure to reconnect to iRODS.
+### Using PRC on a Windows Machine

-If you are using a pure Windows machine (no available Linux OS via VMs and WSL2):
+If you are using a pure Windows machine (no available Linux OS via VMs and WSL2), there are two options that you can follow.

+The first option:

 - Copy the snippet on the section 'Python Client on Windows' of the KU Leuven iRODS portal,

 - If you want to use conda environment, open your 'Anaconda Prompt', paste and execute the coppied snippet,

-- If you want to use non-conda installed python release, then open your 'Windows PowerShell', paste and execute the coppied snippet,
+- If you want to use non-conda installed python release, then open your 'Windows PowerShell', paste and execute the coppied snippet.

+The second option:

+- Click the link here https://rdmrepo.icts.kuleuven.be/ui/repos/tree/General/coz-p-foz-generic-public/iinit.exe,

+- Download 'iinit.exe' file by clicking 'download' icon (a little arrow at right hans-side) located on incoming screen,

+- You will find iRODS iconned this file -green iRODS icon- in your 'Downloads' folder.
+Copy the 'iinit.exe' file in 'Downloads' and paste it inside a folder on your windows pc which doesnt require an admin right,

+- You should know about your group domain policy - an example place could be `C:\Workdir\MyApps`,

+- Double clicking `iinit.exe` will pop up an terminal screen and will ask you to enter your 'zone' name,

+- Once you type your zone name correctly, hit the enter button,

+- You will be forwarded to your default screen to be notified about that 'You have successfully authenticated' in addition to some information,

+- So that you will have created a temporary password that will expire 7 days later and once this password is expired, you will need to repeat whole procedure to be able reconnect to iRODS,

+- The popped-up terminal will disappear in 8 seconds.

+- Each time you dont have to follow all steps.
+After you download `iinit.exe`, you can use it when you need to renew your password.

-- You can initiate an iRODS session in a secure way with the PRC by using the code snippet below,
+After you are authenticated to iRODS, you can initiate an iRODS session in a secure way with the PRC by using the code snippet below.

 ```py
 import os, os.path